ronaldmoura1989/interomics/README.md

 ## Install and Requirements

 1. You need to have previously processed both WES and RNAseq data in csv format.
-The header of files must to have:
+The file must to have at least the following columns:

 -   sample: the sample id omics: exome or rnaseq.